Tips & Guides — 15 Sep 2022

 These voice assistants are getting better and better at offering more personalized eCommerce experiences.
 They can even recognize the emotions of users and tailor their responses to this.

 Even traditional communication channels like call centers are being transformed by AI.
-For example, IVR services automatically make transcripts of every call coming in and analyze this data for things like mood recognition and keyword analysis.
+For example, IVR system automatically make transcripts of every call coming in and analyze this data for things like mood recognition and keyword analysis.

 Playing into this trend is the rise of chatbot marketing.
 Most chatbots used on eCommerce landing pages just now are button-and-menu bots.
 These guide the user through a conversation written by humans.
 But companies and institutions like the Royal Bank of Scotland are increasingly using AI chatbots equipped with natural language processing technology.